 Outside Your Home

-If you don't have access to your well's shutoff inside your house, the valve may be located under your house or in the ground close to the well.
+If you don't have access to your well's shutoff valve inside your house, it may be located under your house or in the ground close to the well.
 It may be marked or unmarked and even covered with dirt.
 This requires a plumber or well-water specialist.